What is Whānau Pakari?

 What makes Whānau Pakari appeal to families?

-We use home visits to make the programme accessible across the province – this has led to a 47% participation rate from Māori.
-The programme is supported by Māori health providers and stakeholders.
+We use home visits to make the programme accessible across the province – this has led to a 42% participation rate from Māori.
+The programme engages with Māori health providers and stakeholders.

 How do children/whānau get onto the Whānau Pakari programme?